Gaming is a fantastic hobby, but excessive gaming is different

 Andrew Kinch – GameAware Founder

-With over 25 years experience playing different video games, I’m your guy when it comes to valuable insights that are specific to gaming excessively.
-I love games.
-I think that some of them are so creative in their story telling and the technology involved is amazing.
-That being said, I’ve stepped over the line in the past and games took up way too much of my time.
+I love video games.
+I think that some of them are very creative in their story telling and other pack a thrill packed experience that take us to places we wouldn’t otherwise be able to go.
+That being said, in the past I’ve had the experience of stepping over the line where video games took up way too much of my time and affected me in ways I didn’t expect.
 I was certainly a candidate for my future self’s program.
 Put it all together, and that’s why I’m going to know exactly what our gamer is going through, and how to get to the other side.
 The goal is to achieve a win-win scenario around gaming within your family dynamic and GameAware has what it takes to help that happen.